Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

 ### Prerequisites

-- A Wooly Controller URL
+- (optional) A Wooly Controller URL.
+    - A direct connection to the WoolyAI Server is possible.
 - Docker installed on the host machine.
+- A fast internet connection to the WoolyAI Server.
+Typically, you'll want to run client containers on the same network as the WoolyAI Servers.

 ### Setup